VNDNS/vizual/code-style.md

 Functions are always stored in a separate file with the name of the function.

 A custom hook should at max return one value.

+Logic within a react component should be moved to custom hooks.
+The focus should be on reducing the number of lines for each code.